THE EVENT PLANNER

 Usher / Junior Usher

-The role of an usher is sweet and simple!
+The role of an usher is sweet and simple but an outdated role for wedding day.
 They will stand at the entrance of your ceremony space or venue, to greet guests and guide them to their seats.
 They typically wear suits but can dress according to the bride’s clothing recommendations for guests.
-Many times, this role is assigned to friends or family members of the bride and groom that aren’t in the main bridal party.
-It’s great for uncles, as well as older cousins.
+Many times, this role is assigned to friends or family members of the bride and groom that aren’t in the main wedding party.

 Personal Attendant